Master of Arts (MA) in

 - May 15 – fall admission*

+This program leads to certification for licensure in Alabama.
 If you reside or intend to seek professional licensure outside of the state of Alabama, please review the requirements for that state prior to applying to this program.

 Inspiring stories of success from students and alumni.